Joey Deacon: Biography

 Deacon was born with severe cerebral palsy, a neurological condition that left him with neuromuscular spasticity that particularly affected his arms and legs.
 Deacon's condition resulted in significant muscular tonus, a tendency for muscular flexion of arms and extension of legs.
 This virtually prevented fine motor control in his hands, arms and legs.
 Although Deacon could walk with assistance, he mostly used a wheelchair.
-Deacon's speech was also unintelligible to most, bar his closest friends.
+Deacon's speech was also unintelligible to most, with the exception of his closest friends.

 Deacon was institutionalised as a child and later made shoes in sheltered accommodation.
 As he was unable to communicate freely, he was mistakenly perceived to be "mentally subnormal" by some peers.
 However, with the help of his friends Ernie Roberts, Tom Blackburn and Michael Sangster, Deacon was able to write an autobiography, titled Tongue Tied (1974), which was published by the charity Mencap as part of their Subnormality in the Seventies series.
 The book provided insight into the lives of those with physical disabilities.
 With royalties raised from book sales and donations, Deacon and his friends purchased a home that they would be able to reside in.

 Early life

 Deacon's mother believed him to be mentally able: she would ask him to count the motor cars passing their house, to which Joey would respond by blinking for each car that passed.
-During his childhood in the hospital, he proved his intelligence several times in tests, using non-verbal communication such as blinking or pointing with his nose.
+During his childhood in the hospital, he proved his intelligence several times in tests, using non-verbal communication, such as blinking or pointing with his nose.

 Beginning at age four, Deacon underwent several surgical operations on his legs at St Childe's Hospital but these failed to improve his mobility.
 His mother died of tuberculosis when he was eight.
 Joey was then cared for by his grandmother but was soon after admitted to Queen Mary's Hospital in Carshalton for more operations.
 These proving ineffective, he was transferred six months later to St Lawrence's Hospital, Caterham, where he remained for the rest of his life.
 He remained in close contact with his father until his father's death.

 Tongue Tied

 In 1970, Deacon began to write his autobiography with three friends.
 Ernie Roberts, who also had cerebral palsy, had been in hospital since the age of ten and was able to understand Deacon's speech.
 Roberts listened to Deacon's dictation and repeated it to another patient, Michael Sangster, who wrote it down in longhand.
 After proof-reading by Chris Ring, a student who visited the team each week, it was typed by a fourth member of the team, Tom Blackburn, who was initially unable to read or write but taught himself to type in order to help.
 The forty-four page book took fourteen months to write.
-BBC Radio 4's Woman's Hour ran a feature on Deacon and his manuscript, and the resultant publicity led to BBC Television's Horizon programme making a 2 hour documentary/drama of Deacon's life broadcast in December 1974.
+BBC Radio 4's Woman's Hour ran a feature on Deacon and his manuscript, and the resultant publicity led to BBC Television's Horizon programme making a two hour documentary of Deacon's life broadcast in December 1974.